 The governor’s proclamation still stops both commercial and residential landlords from raising rent on any tenant affected by COVID-19 during this time.
 Certain evictions may still be allowed if tenants are causing a significant and immediate risk to the health and safety of others.

 If you own or manage rental property in Washington State and you have questions about the rapidly-changing laws surrounding landlord and tenant rights during the coronavirus pandemic, Limitless Law PLLC has years of experience with real estate law, and we’re here to help.
-New clients are welcome to call us at 360-685-0145 for a free 15-minute phone consultation.
+New clients are welcome to call us at 360-685-0145 to schedule a consultation.

 Photo by Dylan Ferreira on Unsplash